 Each year, our team of more than 50 serves over 32,000 students in New Braunfels, Comal, Schertz-Cibolo-Universal City and Marion Independent School Districts, Seguin ISD and Luling ISD and we just added Nixon-Smiley ISD this year.
 The unique CIS model places site coordinators in 48 schools within Comal, Guadalupe, Gonzales, Wilson and Caldwell Counties to assess students’ needs and provide much needed resources.

 The main office is located in the historical Hinman House in downtown New Braunfels.

 It is important to note that as a nonprofit 501c3 organization, CIS is not a branch of the school districts but is funded in part by contracts with the districts and fundraising efforts.

 CIS provides a professional staff member in each identified school to be with kids all day everyday — where kids spend most of their time.
 Children would not receive these critical services if it weren’t for CIS and the unwavering support of more than 200 local businesses, social service agencies, churches and hundreds of volunteers.

 One of the many volunteer opportunities is the Mentoring Program.
 In many cases, it’s because of the mentor connection that a child makes the decision to stay in school, says no to drugs, and avoids other risky behavior.

-The annual Pack the Bus event collects school supplies for thousands of area students to ensure that every child in our community walks into their first day of class prepared and confident.
+The annual Stuff the Bus event collects school supplies for thousands of area students to ensure that every child in our community walks into their first day of class prepared and confident.